-- To balance out the additional challenge the course offers (if any), I devote a large amount of time toward being actively involved in the course and accessible through email, discussion board postings, detailed grading feedback on exams, and frequent announcements.
+- To balance out the additional challenge the course offers, I devote a large amount of time toward being actively involved in the course and accessible through email, discussion board postings, detailed grading feedback on exams, and frequent announcements.
 I am not a "set it and forget it" instructor. - There is a lot of information about statistics on the internet; no big surprise there.
 However, this is not a "Google Your Way to an A" course.
-A significant amount of material is of my own creation. - Through analyzing student feedback over the years, I have come up with the following list of suggestions: - Don't panic at the amount of material that is covered!
+A significant amount of material on assignments is of my own creation. - Through analyzing student feedback over the years, I have come up with the following list of suggestions: - The "Topics" column of the course outline on page 14 contains key words that align with the topics covered in the Course Packet in Blackboard and the corresponding supplemental PowerPoints and videos.
+If you are having trouble finding where a topic in the schedule is located in the course material on Blackboard, try using Control + F (or Command + F on Mac) in your browser, PDF reader, or PowerPoint to search for the key words (see http://bit.ly/2mpb5N0 if you are not aware of how Control + F works). - Don't panic at the amount of material that is covered!
 Take things one step at a time, asking questions along the way.
 The number of topics covered is not out of the ordinary for any one-semester MBA statistics course. - In online sections of the course, lecture videos are meant to give you the same course material as you would get in a regular weekly face-to-face setting.
 Try setting aside a specific time and/or place to watch the videos each week so that you get into a routine. - If you have had a statistics course recently, or the material in a video feels familiar, try skipping ahead to a segment in which I work problems to see if you can follow me.
 If not, then watch earlier segments of the video. - Because you have several attempts for each Blackboard assignment, I suggest first opening each assignment when it becomes available and printing it out so that you can identify key parts of the lectures.
 Working out the calculations on paper and then inputting them into Blackboard is more effective for some students. - Take breaks.
 Most videos are broken up into three or more segments.
 If you are feeling overwhelmed, don't watch the videos all at once.
 Watch one segment, go do something else, and then come back and watch another. - Ask questions early and often through the discussion board (see below).
 By its nature, statistics builds upon itself.
 If you are unsure of the concepts discussed early on and do not seek help, you will have trouble understanding later material.
 Conversely, if you have a solid understanding of the basic concepts, you will likely find the later material to be easier.